simon-donike/NIR-GAN/README.md

 # NIR-GAN: Synthetic NIR band from RGB Remote Sending Imagery
+This is the implementation of [Near-Infrared Band Synthesis from Earth Observation Imagery with Learned Location Embeddings and Task-Driven Loss Functions](https://ieeexplore.ieee.org/abstract/document/11159252/).
 NIR-GAN is a project dedicated to predicting the Near-Infrared (NIR) band from RGB satellite imagery using a Generative Adversarial Network (GAN).
 The goal is to train a model that can generate an accurate synthetic NIR band, providing useful NIR information where only RGB data is available.
 **Highlights:**
 - **Sensor-agnostic**: trained to provide realistic NIR regardless of sensor